 Windows Spotlight Quiz

 As I mentioned above, the Windows Spotlight Quiz is a cool feature that most people will only be presented with randomly.
 It doesn’t appear every time you log into your PC.
 Instead, sometimes you will get fun facts about the location displayed, other times useful Windows tips and tricks will show up, and on occasion, you’ll get this fun trivia question!
-That quizzlet will include a multiple-choice question about that day’s Windows Spotlight photo.
+That quizzes will include a multiple-choice question about that day’s Windows Spotlight photo.
 After answering, Windows will offer a Bing web search with all sorts of fun facts about that location.
+This feature needs an internet connection from good ISP’s such as Comcast Xfinity to work properly.

 How to Retrieve Windows Spotlight Images